 An opportunity for new trail construction in Big Gulch presented itself as partial mitigation for Mukilteo Water District's sewer line replacement project that runs through Big Gulch.
 Mitigation measures imposed on future developments within the city may increase the trail inventory.
-Additionally, the City is
+Additionally, the City is conceptualizing the development of a shoreline trail.
+If this idea is implemented it will also increase the total trail inventory.

 Along with the creation of the waterfront promenade and implementation of the BTW Plan, the Japanese Gulch Master Plan incorporates public outreach, vision, preferred alternatives, critical areas, design, historic significance, public safety, maintenance and operation costs, park uses, and parking.
-The Japanese Gulch Master Plan recognizes that the connection to the Tank Farm, or future Japanese Gulch Creek Park (Figure 21-22), is a vital connection to the waterfront from Japanese Gulch.
+The Japanese Gulch Master Plan recognizes that the connection to the Tank Farm, or future Japanese Gulch Creek Park (Figure 2122), is a vital connection to the waterfront from Japanese Gulch.